MicrosoftDocs/office-developer-client-docs/docs/project/from-0-to-60-with-project-online.md

 5. Run the project.

-## Project provider-hosted application development environment
+## Project provider-hosted add-in development environment

 Provider hosted add-ins are applications written and residing on any web platform.
 They can connect and perform data operations using the REST (or CSOM for Microsoft platforms) API.
 Any language and environment that supports the REST interface can be used for development.